China bans coal imports from North Korea

 North Korea claimed success in its February 12 test of a new medium long-range ballistic missile, the Pukguksong-2.
 China voiced its opposition to the launch and joined other members of the UN Security Council in condemning Pyongyang's action.

-When reports first surfaced last week that authorities in an eastern Chinese port rejected a coal shipment from North Korea, a Ministry of Foreign Affairs official declined to confirm the story but reiterated Beijing's long-held position.
+When reports first surfaced last week that authorities in an eastern Chinese port rejected a large shipment of coal from North Korea, a Ministry of Foreign Affairs official declined to confirm the story but reiterated Beijing's long-held position.

 "China fully, earnestly and faithfully enforces relevant Security Council resolutions, which include clear provisions on North Korea's coal exports," said ministry spokesman Geng Shuang last Wednesday.